nukleros/platform-component-library/README.md

 ## Purpose

-The primary purpose for this project is to maintain manifests that are used in other projects to build Kubernetes Operators.
-Those projects introduce the configurations necessary for production use.
+The primary purpose for this project is to maintain manifests that are used in other projects as a basis for installing platform components.
+This project helps keep component manifests up-to-date with upstream sources so that downstream projects can extend them as needed.

 Secondarily, the manifests in this repo can be used as-is for testing and development environments.

-As such, The manifests in this project are not intended to provide configuration optionality for different use-cases and applications.
+As such, the manifests in this project are not intended to provide configuration optionality for different use-cases and applications.
 The only optionalities available in this repo are for different infra providers.